greg512/lightning-component-router/readme.md

 </lcr:Router>
 ```

-The `<lcr:Router>` component is your home for a connected group of routes.
+The `<lcr:Router>` component represents a connected group of routes.
 In this example you have three routes: Home, About and Contact.
 The `component` attribute must be the name of an existing component.
 The `path` value must be unique.

 See how the Home route `path` value is a single forward slash?
 This is how you set the default Route for a Router.
 In this scenario, the c:home component will be initially rendered.